RockWallet · UX Writing · Case Study No. 01

 The problem

-RockWallet had a growing number of product flows tied to compliance, banking partners, fraud prevention, and account security.
-These moments were important operationally, but from the user’s point of view, they could feel abrupt, vague, or even punitive.
+RockWallet had a growing number of product flows tied to know your customer (KYC), banking partners, fraud prevention, and account security.
+These moments were important operationally, but from the user's point of view, they could feel abrupt, vague, or even mean.

 A user might be told: